 If you are trying to decide on the type of heat pump you should get…

-Geothermal heating and cooling systems are becoming an attractive option to homeowners who want to replace an outdated furnace or air conditioning system with an energy-efficient option that keeps their home comfortable year round.
-If you’re considering a new way to heat and cool your home that will save you money, reduce your carbon footprint, and maintain appropriate temperatures, our heating and air conditioning repair company in Garner is sharing how geothermal heating and cooling systems work and if they’re right for your home.
+If you’re considering a new way to heat and cool your home that will save you money, reduce your carbon footprint, and maintain appropriate temperatures no matter the time of year, Bowman Mechanical Services is happy to share how geothermal heating and cooling systems work so you can determine if they are the best HVAC system solution for your home.

 How Geothermal Systems Work

 While air temperatures fluctuate constantly, the ground temperature at five to eight feet below the surface stays a consistent 55 to 60 degrees, which is much higher than average in the winter and definitely cooler than average in summer.

 Ground source heat pumps rely on thermal energy that extracts this surface heat from the ground, processes it through an underground geothermal loop, transfers the heat into your home through a duct system, and then uses the energy to heat your home.
 Alternatively, the geothermal HVAC system works to exchange heat from the home back into the earth to generate geothermal cooling.

 This entire ground source heat pump system uses renewable energy and is more energy-efficient and cost-efficient than conventional systems that burn fuel as their source of heat.

 In the winter, the geothermal system works to draw heat from the ground and pump it into your home via the ground loop piping system.
 Heat is absorbed from within the earth where it then travels into your home and is dispersed and able to circulate through your home to warm it.

 How Geothermal Air Conditioning Works